-- 1. College of Arts and Sciences plans must include an additional HUM, SSCI, or ARTS. - 2.
+- 1. College of Arts and Sciences plans must include all seven of the UCORE inquiry categories. - 2.
 College of Arts and Sciences plans must include space for 2 semesters of Foreign Language in the schedule of studies.
 Since the requirement can be fulfilled through high school courses, the requirement should be listed as "if needed" and 0-4 credits.
 The remaining required courses for that term must not exceed 14 credits so that the maximum number of credits is 18 if student enrolls in a language course.